 Environmental studies is concerned with the interactions between people and their environment, the effects the environment has on people, and the impact of human activities on the environment.
 The requirements are below, and please see the course catalog for more detailed information.
 All courses provide students with an appreciation of the interdisciplinary nature of environmental issues and include courses from the humanities, natural sciences, and social sciences.
-Courses are also designed to contribute in various ways to the College’s learning goals, and the Environmental Studies department learning goals.
+All courses are also designed to contribute in various ways to the College’s learning goals, and the Environmental Studies Department Learning Goals.

 Environmental Studies Major